Helpful tips for Traveling Abroad as Two (Raw) Vegans

 Well, it has been a few years now since we’ve had a more permanent dwelling place.
 Living out on the road, traveling abroad, trips here and there and just taking it a day at a time.
 I can’t say we set out with the intention or foresight of experiencing what we’ve experienced.
-But who ever does?
+But whoever does?
 It just happens.
-I guess if we could’ve envisioned everything that’d come our way, I may have just passed out.
+I think if we could’ve envisioned everything that’d come our way, I may have just passed out.
 Though no matter how difficult the moment seems or situation, surely there’s always a day, week, month or year later and it’s just a memory.
 Strangely, regardless of how overwhelming the experience, you might just look back and laugh.
-Although tough to remember this at times…
+Although it's tough to remember this at times…

 For those long plane flights, you can carry as much food on as you’d like.
 You never know how long you might be stuck in the air or in the airport, so err on the side of bringing more than you need